wavemaker/docs/learn/on-premise/wme-install-prerequisites.md

 ---
 ---

-## In Ubuntu
+### In Ubuntu
  We don't need to install any software.
-Intaller will automatically installs are required softwares.
+ WME Intaller will automatically installs required softwares.
-## In RHEL
+### In RHEL
 - Install wget
   - sudo yum install wget  -y
 - Install container-selinux